fbpx

 • Sacral Vertebrae.
 Located beneath the lumbar vertebrae, the five fused sacral vertebrae form the sacrum.

-• Tetraplegia.
-This injury affects the C1-T1 vertebrae.
+• This injury affects the C1-T1 vertebrae.
 The person could lose sensation or mobility in their head or neck, upper body, pelvic organs, and legs.

-SCIs require intense care from the moment the injury happens.
+As you very well know, if you yourself have suffered an SCI, this spinal cord damage requires intense care from the moment the injury happens.
 Let’s look into the process of what one may expect after the injury.

-What Happens After a Spinal Injury?
+What Happens After a Spinal Cord Injury?

-The NIH states that there are several types of treatment for spinal cords, and it doesn’t all happen in the emergency room.
 At the scene of the accident, emergency responders will try to limit the movement of the spine as much as possible.
 A neck brace and carrying board can help immobilize the spine.

 There are a few ways that a spinal injury is treated:

-• Medication.
-There is a steroid called Methylprednisolone (Medrol) that can reduce nerve cell damage if it’s administered to the person within the first eight hours of the injury.
+• There is a steroid called Methylprednisolone (Medrol) that can reduce nerve cell damage if it’s administered to the person within the first eight hours of the injury.

 But the care for an SCI doesn’t stop there.
 These methods can help, but it’s likely that someone will need multiple forms of care during their recovery.
 Some may not be able to fully recover.
-Medical care and equipment that patients may need includes:
+Medical care and equipment that patients may need include:

 • Physical Therapy